Mark Lane (author): Vietnam War crimes investigations

 In 1970, Lane involved himself in several war crime inquiries being conducted primarily by antiwar organizations such as the National Committee for a Citizens Commission of Inquiry on U.S. War Crimes in Vietnam (abbreviated as Citizens Commission of Inquiry or CCI) and the Vietnam Veterans Against the War (VVAW).
 Lane used his contacts and raised funds to support these investigations, including what would become the CCI's National Veterans Inquiry and the VVAW's Winter Soldier Investigation.
 CCI and VVAW had originally combined their efforts toward the production of one large war crime investigation, and Lane was invited to join the organizing steering committee.
 He suggested the name "Winter Soldier", based on Thomas Paine's description in "Common Sense" of the "summer soldier and the sunshine patriot" at Valley Forge shrinking from service to their country in a time of crisis.
 Lane would often travel with fellow activist Jane Fonda to antiwar speaking engagements and fundraising rallies.
-Lane was also writing a book, Conversations with Americans, a collection of interviews with U.S. servicemen about war crimes in the Vietnam War.
+They made an appearance together on The Dick Cavett Show in 1970.
+He wrote a book, Conversations with Americans, a collection of 32 tape-recorded interviews with U.S. servicemen about war crimes in the Vietnam War.

-Lane's close association with the CCI and VVAW would be short lived.
-Tod Ensign recalled:

-It was a mistake to think that celebrities like Jane Fonda and Mark Lane who were used to operating as free agents would submit to the discipline of a steering committee.
-We should have placed them, instead, on an advisory panel where their visibility and political and money contacts would have been used without having to tangle with them on broader strategic and tactical questions.

 CCI staffers criticized Lane as being arrogant and sensationalistic, and said the book he was writing had "shoddy reporting in it".
 They refused to work with him further and gave the VVAW leadership a "Lane or us" ultimatum.
 VVAW did not wish to lose the monetary support of Lane and Fonda, and so the CCI split from the project.
 The following month, after the publication of caustic reviews of Conversations with Americans by journalists and a Vietnam expert, VVAW also distanced itself from Lane.

-James Reston Jr., in the Saturday Review, called Lane's book disreputable, adding that all of the reports contained in it are admittedly unverified, and lean toward the salacious: "Lane makes no pretense of distinguishing between fact and a soldier's talent for embellishment", Reston observed.
-Commenting on the book's redeeming social value, Reston added that "it would be to show that a pattern of atrocities exists in Vietnam, proving that while My Lai was larger, it was not unique.
-This needs to be demonstrated, since the Pentagon continues to insist that My Lai was an isolated case.
-But the effort will have to be left to more responsible parties, like the National Veterans Inquiry."